senthilsweb/zypress/content/blog/2021-11-07-expose-apps-running-in-your-home-lab-server-securely-to-public-internet-thru-cloudflare-tunnel.md

 ## Use cases

-Listed some of the common usecases where tunneling softwares are handy
+Common usecases where tunneling softwares will be handy

 <list :items="usecases"></list>